radium226/interpol/README.md

  - [ ] Refactor `Interpolate.__call__` directly into a function
  - [ ] Replace `all_none` by an external `is_missing` function
  - [ ] Handle any kind of data by putting the interpolator function elsewhere

+## Install
+You can install the package directly from Github: `pip install git+git://github.com/radium226/interpol.git`.